volkamerlab/teachopencadd/docs/installing.rst

     The conda package does not yet include all packages necessary to run the deep learning edition talktorials (T033-T038).

+    We are working on it and will post an update as soon as the new package is available.

 1. Create a new conda environment for TeachOpenCADD::

     # Linux / MacOS